 COVID-19 Pandemic -- In February 2020, Washington State Governor Inslee declared a state of emergency in response to the spread of a new virus that causes COVID-19.
 In the weeks following the declaration, precautionary measures to slow the spread of the virus were ordered, including requiring people to stay home except for essential functions.
 On April 6, 2020, the Governor closed all public and private K-12 school buildings throughout the remainder of the 2019-20 school year and beginning of 2020-21 school year.
-On January 15, 2021, Everett Public Schools began a phased return to partial inperson learning, beginning with some special education programs, followed by elementary students in February and March, and secondary students in April.
-Throughout this period, the school district continued to operate, educating students using continuous learning and hybrid models that included synchronous, asynchronous, and in-person learning.
 All students returned to full-time in-person learning on September 8, 2021.

 Many of the precautionary measures put in place during the 2019-20 and 2020-21 school years remain in effect; however, the influx of federal pandemic-related grants has mitigated the use of state and local funds for increased needs resulting from the pandemic, including additional health, safety, socialemotional, and learning recovery supports.
-Remaining federal funds will be carried over and available through the 2023-24 school year.
+Remaining federal funds totaling \$1,315,331, will be available through the 2023-24 school year.